ROCm/hipTensor/docs/programmers-guide.rst

 The hipTensor code is split into four major parts:

-- The ``library`` directory contains all source code for the library.
+- The ``library`` directory contains the library source code.
 - The ``samples`` directory contains real-world use-cases of the hipTensor API.
-- The ``test`` directory contains all validation tests of hipTensor API.
+- The ``test`` directory contains validation tests for hipTensor API.
 - Infrastructure

-The ``library`` directory
+``library`` directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``library`` directory contains the following include and source files:

 - ``library/include/hiptensor/``: C++ include files for the hipTensor API.
 These files also contain Doxygen comments that document the API.

-- ``library/include/hiptensor/internal``: Internal includes files for utility code and generate tensor utility
+- ``library/include/hiptensor/internal``: Include files for utility code and generate tensor utility.

-- ``library/src/``: Source files for Logger, device, and performance functions
+- ``library/src/``: Source files for Logger, device, and performance functions.

-- ``library/src/contraction/``: Source files for core composable kernel header functions and contraction initialization functions
+- ``library/src/contraction/``: Source files for core composable kernel header functions and contraction initialization functions.

-- ``library/src/contraction/device``: Source files for hipTensor bilinear and scale instance functions
+- ``library/src/contraction/device``: Source files for hipTensor bilinear and scale instance functions.

-The ``samples`` directory
+``samples`` directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``samples`` directory contains the sample codes for the following use cases: